 The removal work falls within exemptions to the HSE’s licensing requirements.

 It is classed as non-licensable work, in the HSE’s website in their L143 guide on managing and working with asbestos:-

 ” Work with textured decorative coatings will not normally be licensable work, as work with this material will usually not meet the conditions in the definition of licensable work in regulation 2(1).”Hse Managing and working with asbestos L143

-However, the removal contractor/builder needs to be trained to Cat B (non licensed asbestos training).
+However, the removal contractor/builder needs to be trained in Cat B (non-licensed asbestos training).